Published On: May 03 2013 12:09:25 AM CDTUpdated On: May 03 2013 01:00:00 AM CDT

 1960: The off-Broadway musical comedy "The Fantasticks" opens in New York City's Greenwich Village.
 The production would run for a total of 42 years and 17,162 performances, making it the world's longest-running musical.

-1957: Brooklyn Dodgers owner Walter O'Malley agrees in principle to move the team from Brooklyn, N.Y., to Los Angeles, Calif., during a meeting with Los Angeles city officials.
+1957: Brooklyn Dodgers owner Walter O'Malley agrees in principle to move the team from Brooklyn, New York, to Los Angeles, California, during a meeting with Los Angeles city officials.
 The team would move following the 1957 MLB season.

 1951: Singer-songwriter and music producer Christopher Cross, whose 1979 debut album earned five Grammys and who is known for hits such as "Sailing," "Ride Like the Wind" and "Arthur's Theme (Best That You Can Do)," is born Christopher Charles Geppert in San Antonio, Texas.

 1951: The United States Senate Armed Services and Foreign Relations Committees begin their closed door hearings into the dismissal of Gen. Douglas MacArthur by U.S. President Harry Truman.
 MacArthur was relieved of overall command in Korea for making public statements that contradicted the Truman administration's policies.
 The decision led to a storm of public controversy for Truman, with polls showing the majority of the public disapproved of the decision and his approval rating falling to 22 percent by early the next year.

 1948: The U.S. Supreme Court rules, in Shelley v.
 Kraemer, that covenants prohibiting the sale of real estate to blacks and other minorities are legally unenforceable.